Skip to Main Content

 Chief Executive Officer, Samaritan North Lincoln Hospital & Samaritan Pacific Communities Hospital

-Dr. Lesley Ogden serves as chief executive officer for the two Samaritan coastal critical access hospitals.
-Previously, she served as chief operations officer at SNLH and as interim CEO at SPCH and worked clinically as an emergency and urgent care clinician.
+Dr. Ogden serves as chief executive officer for Samaritan’s two critical access hospitals on the central Oregon Coast.
+Previously, she served as chief operations officer at Samaritan North Lincoln Hospital and as interim CEO at Samaritan Pacific Communities Hospital and worked clinically as an emergency and urgent care clinician.

 Sonney Sapra, MBA, CHCIO

-Senior Vice President/Chief Information Officer, Samaritan Health Services
+Senior Vice President & Chief Information Officer, Samaritan Health Services

-With more than 18 years in the field, Sapra’s previous positions included senior vice president/chief information officer for University of Louisville Health, an academic medical center and Level 1 trauma center with more than 15,000 employees.
+With more than 18 years in the field, Sapra’s previous positions included senior vice president/chief information officer for University of Louisville Health, an academic medical center and Level I trauma center with more than 15,000 employees.
 He also spent 10 years in a similar role at Tuality Healthcare in Hillsboro, had a project leadership role at Seattle Children’s Hospital and worked for four years with Cerner Corporation, a major developer of electronic health record systems.

 Kimberly Schauer, MBA